-Different things about these bottles are dodgy.
-It’s strange to believe that so many different types of wines were all established in 1914.
+Different things about these bottles don’t seem to add up.
+It’s strange to believe that so many soleras with different types of wines were all established in 1914.
 Often there are no records to prove this, and we all know Rumasa (who sold these bottles through Bodegas Internacionales in the 1970s-1980s) had some unorthodox business practices, to say the least.
 After all it was the biggest case of fraude and expropriations in the history of Spain.
-I’m not so sure about this foundation date, and there’s no evidence for the ‘rare quality’ of these wines either.
+Let’s just say we have some reservations towards the foundation date of the solera.
+Other than this, there’s no real evidence for the ‘rare quality’ of these wines either.

 Solera 1914 bottled in the 1970s and 1980s

 The age of the bottles is also played around with by many sellers because so many bottles look very similar.
 It’s often sold as a 1960s bottling, which may be true for the Garcia Raya or Jiménez González versions but they are very rare, and the other ones are certainly more recent.
 The ones that mention the Berisford brand are from the late 1970s.
 I happen to own a 1977 bottle myself and I’ve found an advert in a 1978 newspaper that has this type of bottle in the picture (Expect to pay a little more, ha!).